kelset/react-native-e2e-jest-appium-webdriverio/README.md

 After this, run the app on the Android emulator/ iOS simulator via `yarn android`/`yarn ios` - **you need to do this at least once** (for simplicity sake, we want the app to be already installed on the simulator/emulator before testing).

-Once the app is on the emulator/simulator and Metro is running, you can open a new terminal window and start the Appium server via `appium`.
+Once the app is on the emulator/simulator and Metro is running, you can open a new terminal window and start the Appium server via `yarn start:appium`.

 With the server is running, you can use the commands `test:e2e:android` and `test:e2e:ios` to try out the E2E loop, or use `test:e2e:all` to run both one after the other.

 ### A note on setup

-Please make sure that your local emulator/simulator config matches the `e2e` section of the `package.json` or it will fail 'cause it won't be able to connect to the platform.
+Please make sure that your local emulator/simulator config matches the `e2e-config.js` setup or it will fail 'cause it won't be able to connect to the platform.

 ## Notes on E2E: how does it work?